 The PSAT, SAT, and ACT are all tests that help to measure a student’s readiness for college coursework.
 In Illinois, the SAT is the required state test for all juniors that satisfies ESSA (Every Student Succeeds Act) requirements.
-In other words, every public high school student in Illinois MUST take the a test in the SAT Suite of Assessments each April at their high school.

 Maine Township District 207 uses the SAT Suite of Assessments to help track student growth concerning their readiness to be successful on the SAT in their junior year.
 Each of our students takes a preparatory test on their way to taking the Institutional SAT in April of their junior year.
 Each spring, freshman take the PSAT 8/9 and sophomores take the PSAT, and juniors take the SAT.
 Seniors are encouraged to take additional SAT tests in their senior year to improve their scores; however, they are not required or paid for by the district.

 District and building administrators review the results of these tests to longitudinally to make adjustments to our academic program.